ipekersanli/comp0035-practice/README.md

-# comp0035-practice
+# comp0035 practice

-A dummy repo to practice learning GitHub
+## Introduction

+This repository is for learning to use GitHub